Mouse Bacterial Clean Up

 Bacterial Cleanup After a Rodent Infestation

 You can work to prevent rodent infestations by keeping your house as clean as possible.
-Keep your food in tight containers, discard spilled and spoiled food and drink, seal small wall holes with caulk and make sure to change your trash frequently and keep it covered.
+Keep your food in tight containers, discard spilled and spoiled food and drink, seal small wall holes with caulk, change your trash frequently and keep it covered.
 Sometimes, however, infestations can happen despite your best efforts and these infestations can escalate out of your control.
 If obvious rodent attractors like loose trash or crumbs aren’t the culprit, it will be difficult for you to clear out the problem on your own.

-Trying to handle cleanup yourself can cause more trouble, so it’s better to depend on an expert for your safety and peace of mind.
+Trying to handle the cleanup yourself can cause more trouble, so it’s better to depend on an expert for your safety and peace of mind.
 After a large-scale infestation, the best way to make sure your house is clean, safe and decontaminated is to contact a professional service for proper bacteria cleanup.
-It’s also the most certain way to make sure rodent infestations doesn’t reoccur.
+It’s also the most certain way to ensure rodent infestations don’t reoccur.

 At Cape Cod Pest Pros, we don’t just spot-clean.
 We offer rat and mouse cleanup services that ensure the safety and cleanliness of your home.
 We save you time, effort and the nasty experience of facing rodent aftermath yourself by making sure your house is clean and fully decontaminated.

 How?
 With our environmentally-friendly products and expert technology, we remove rodent-contaminated insulation you might not be able to find, and we treat structural wood to eliminate bacteria and protect your house’s structure.
 We are quick, thorough and effective.
 Your home and health are safe with us.

 Need some extra assurance about the effectiveness of our rodent cleanup services?
 Here’s exactly what we do for your home after an infestation — and how we do it: